Sage/carbon/rfcs/text/semantic-release.md

 # Drawbacks
 - There is a learning curve to this new process
 - Version numbers will increase substantially if we don't plan our interfaces carefully to prevent breaking changes.
-I don't consider this to be a drawback, but we need to be aware about breaking changes.
+We don't consider this to be a drawback, but we need to be aware about breaking changes.
 Previously we have bundled many breaking changes into one release.
 - Changelog format will change

 # Alternatives
-There are alternatives to [`semantic-release`](https://github.com/semantic-release/semantic-release) for automating the release process such as [np](https://github.com/sindresorhus/np)
+There are alternatives to [`semantic-release`](https://github.com/semantic-release/semantic-release) for automating the release process, such as [`np`](https://github.com/sindresorhus/np).

-However, I could find no other solution that parses commits to work out the version number.
-This means that someone has to be involved in the release process to determine the version number.
+However, there are no other known existing solutions for parsing commit messages to determine the next release's version number.
+This means someone has to be involved in the release process to determine the version number.
 This is not sustainable and prone to errors.

 # Adoption strategy

-This RFC PR includes all changes necessary, if this RFC is accepted when it is merged it will immediately start releasing from the following branches `['+([0-9])?(.{+([0-9]),x}).x', 'master', 'next', 'next-major', {name: 'beta', prerelease: true}, {name: 'alpha', prerelease: true}]`
+This RFC PR includes all necessary changes.
+If and when this RFC is accepted and merged, it will immediately start releasing from the following branches `['+([0-9])?(.{+([0-9]),x}).x', 'master', 'next', 'next-major', {name: 'beta', prerelease: true}, {name: 'alpha', prerelease: true}]`
 [[Source]](https://github.com/semantic-release/semantic-release/blob/916c2685c57f3490fb1e50afbf72ea8dce11e188/docs/usage/configuration.md#branches)